Black hole - neutron star mergers: The first mass gap and kilonovae: First mass gap objects in BH-NS mergers

-In Table~\ref{MG_ligo} we list fractions of BH-NS mergers with compact objects within the first mass gap, but only for systems that are detectable by LIGO/Virgo (SNR>8; see eq.~\ref{BHNS_fit3}).
-The detectable LIGO/Virgo population is predicted to have almost half mergers ($0.363-0.427$) with at least one compact object within mass gap for delayed SN engine models (M280, M283, M383, M483).
-A small but noticeable fraction ($0.028-0.230$) of BH-NS mergers are found to have both compact objects within the gap.
-Compared with the intrinsic population (see Tab.~\ref{MG_intrinsic}), the LIGO/Virgo detectable population has a smaller fraction of BHs and a larger fraction of NSs in the gap.
-This simply reflects the fact that LIGO/Virgo can detect heavier objects from larger distances and light BHs within the gap tend to be less represented in LIGO/Virgo detectable population, while NSs that need to be heavy to be within the gap tend to stand out more in this population.
+In Table~\ref{MG_ligo} we list fractions of BH-NS mergers with compact objects within the FMG, but only for systems that are detectable by LIGO/Virgo (S/R>8; see eq.~\ref{BHNS_fit3}).
+The detectable LIGO/Virgo population is predicted to have a significant fraction of mergers ($0.199-0.334$) with at least one compact object within the mass gap for delayed supernova engine models (M280, M283, M383, and M483).
+A small but noticeable fraction ($0.025-0.186$) of BH-NS mergers are found to have both compact objects within the gap.
+Compared with the intrinsic population (see Table~\ref{MG_intrinsic}), the LIGO/Virgo detectable population has a smaller fraction of BHs and a larger fraction of NSs in the gap.
+This simply reflects the fact that LIGO/Virgo can detect heavier objects from larger distances and that light BHs within the gap tend to be less represented in the LIGO/Virgo detectable population, while NSs need to be heavy to be within the gap.
+Thus, NSs stand out more in this population.

-The fraction of FMG+FMG mergers among the entire LIGO/Virgo detectable BH-NS merger population is significantly smaller for the low BH natal kick model (M280: $\sim 0.03$) than for high kick models (M283, M383, M483: $\sim 0.2$) (see Tab.~\ref{MG_ligo}).
-FMG+FMG systems tend to survive high natal kicks more often than other ones because of their specific evolutionary history that typically leads to small separations before SN explosions (see Sec.~\ref{3.5+2.1}).
-Therefore, models with high natal kicks contain higher fractions of FMG+FMG systems which are mergers that are typically accompanied by mass ejection (see Sec.~\ref{sec.mj}) and therefore show kilonova emission (see Sec.~\ref{sec.em}), but these models have small BH-NS merger rates (see Sec.~\ref{sec.rate}).
+The fraction of FMG+FMG mergers among the entire LIGO/Virgo detectable BH-NS merger population is significantly smaller for the low BH natal kick model (M280: $\sim 0.04$) than for high kick models (M283, M383, and M483: $\sim 0.2$; see Table~\ref{MG_ligo}).
+FMG+FMG systems tend to survive high natal kicks more often than other BH-NS merger progenitors because of their specific evolutionary history that typically leads to small separations before supernova explosions (see Sec.~\ref{3.5+2.1}).
+Therefore, models with high natal kicks contain higher fractions of FMG+FMG systems, which are mergers that are typically accompanied by mass ejection, (see Sec.~\ref{sec.mj}) and thus show kilonova emission (see Sec.~\ref{sec.em}).
+However, these models have small BH-NS merger rates (see Sec.~\ref{sec.rate}).

-We find that BH-NS mergers may still be detectable at distances as far as $z\sim 0.1$ with LIGO/Virgo during O3 ($SNR>8$).
-Due to GW selection effects, the most distant mergers would be the most massive ones: e.g., $2.2\msun$ NS + $30.8\msun$ BH which have $M_{chirp}$ as high as $\sim 6-7\msun$.
-These mergers are included in Table~\ref{MG_ligo}.
+We find that BH-NS mergers may still be detectable at distances as far as $z\sim 0.1$ with LIGO/Virgo during O3 ($S/R>8$).
+Due to GW selection effects, the most distant mergers would be the most massive ones, for example: $2.2\msun$ NS + $30.8\msun$ BH.